nt-williams/nt-williams/README.md

 ### Howdy 🤘

-- ➕ Biostatistician in NYC!
-- 🌱 I’m currently looking for a PhD program!
-- 👯 I’m looking to collaborate on causal inference software
-- 📫 How to reach me: [Twitter](https://twitter.com/nickWillyamz)
-- 😄 Pronouns: He/Him
+I'm a bistatistician at Weill Cornell Medicine.
+I dabble in R development, both for my own work and for fun.
+I'm also currently looking for PhD program that would let me study biostatistics, focusing on causal inference, with opportunities for statistical software development.

 <!--
 **nt-williams/nt-williams** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.